gyro802b/mod-arith-grokking-llc/README.md

 This is a **learning project** exploring the intersection of Singular Learning Theory and neural network generalization.
 I implemented LLC estimation using the [devinterp](https://github.com/timaeus-research/devinterp) library and replicated the architectural setup from [The Clock and the Pizza](https://arxiv.org/abs/2306.17844) paper.

 **Scope**: Single-seed exploration with one run per architecture.
-This is not a rigorous study and the goal was to build implementation familiarity and intuition for these techniques.
-As a learning project this was timeboxed and compute boxed to my T4 Colab credits.
+This is not a rigorous study, the goal was to build implementation familiarity and intuition for these techniques.
+As a learning project this was timeboxed and compute-boxed to my T4 Colab credits.

 ## Background

 **Grokking** is a phenomenon where neural networks suddenly generalize long after memorizing training data.
 [Power et al. (2022)](https://arxiv.org/abs/2201.02177) first observed this on modular arithmetic tasks.

-**The Local Learning Coefficient (LLC)** from Singular Learning Theory provides a geometry aware measure of model complexity.
+**The Local Learning Coefficient (LLC)** from Singular Learning Theory provides a geometry-aware measure of model complexity.
 Unlike parameter counts, LLC captures the effective dimensionality of the loss landscape near a solution.
 See [Lau et al. (2023)](https://arxiv.org/abs/2308.12108) for the formal treatment.

 **Clock vs Pizza**: [Zhong et al. (2023)](https://arxiv.org/abs/2306.17844) showed that different architectures learn different algorithms for modular addition.
 Transformers tend to learn "Clock" (Fourier-based) while MLPs learn "Pizza" (slice-based) algorithms, distinguishable via gradient symmetry and distance irrelevance metrics.